 Update February 2013

-As you might notice, Apache.org site does not provide Win32 binaries anymore, So if you want to use the latest Win32 binaries, you can get them from http://www.apachelounge.com
+As you might notice, Apache.org site does not provide Win32 binaries anymore, so if you want to run Apache http server on Windows OS with the latest version you can get them from http://www.apachelounge.com

 But the sources are available only in zip format, so like it or not, you have to install them manually, but don't worry I have created an article called "Manually Installing Apache on Windows 7"

 Download the Win32 Binary (MSI Installer) as follows.

 Once you've finished downloading the Apache MSI Installer, double click the file to start the installation.

 Read the License Agreement - If you have no problem with it check "I accept the terms in the license agreement," then click Next.

 Server Name: localhost

 Administrator's email address: admin@localhost